Ventanas Mexico

 How Skype Can Prepare You Now for Life in Mexico Later

-Updated January 2022
+Updated January 2025

 Use Skype to experience any culture you in which you are interested.

-Do you want to explore the culture of Mexico, or perhaps another foreign retirement destination, but can’t travel there yet?
-You don’t need to be anywhere other than where you are to connect to the world you want to live in.
-This week you can explore Mexico, or any country for that matter in a first-hand way.
+You can explore Mexico, or any country for that matter, in a first-hand way.
 You can learn all about the lives and get opinions of the people who live there, directly from the people who live there, whether your dream is Mexico City or Tuscany.

-At least three times a week I have 60-90 minute Spanish/English language exchange sessions with people who live in Barcelona, Seville, Valencia and Madrid, Spain.
-During these exchanges, I learn more about their country and their beliefs than I ever did on any of my three trips my trips to Spain, where I was lucky if I even shared a meal with a Spaniard.
-Some weeks I speak more Spanish with them online than I do living in Mexico (I practice with Spaniards because of the time difference.
-I need to practice in the mornings, when Mexicans usually are working).
+This is possible through Skype.
+Five times a week I have 60 minute -plus Spanish/English language exchange sessions with people who live in Zaragoza, Seville, Valencia and Madrid.
+During these exchanges, I learn more about their country and their beliefs than I ever did on any of my three past trips to Spain, where I was lucky if I even shared coffee with a Spaniard.

 International friendships, just like college

 These conversations grew out of relationships facilitated by a self-imposed “mandatory” once-a-day Spanish exchange schedule.
 In the same way you make friends at work because of the regularity of your interaction, you become friends as well as study partners by having a consistent schedule.
-One hour per week has culminated into more time with exchange partners than spent in person with my regular friends.
+One hour per week per person has culminated into more time with exchange partners than spent in person with my regular friends.

 It’s more interesting to learn about a country from the people who live there.